gapotchenko/gnu-tk/README.md

 This gives us the desired result.

 While in-place `gnu-tk` approach works, repeatedly invoking `gnu-tk` can become tedious.
-To simplify things, we can configure `gnu-tk` as the default command shell for the `justfile`:
+To simplify things, we can configure `gnu-tk` as the default command shell for `justfile`:

 ```just
 set windows-shell := ["gnu-tk", "-i", "-c"]